SYSTEM Sounds

 🔊No sound can travel in space, but sonifications provide a way to “listen” to astronomical images.

-Discover sounds of a black hole in this snippet, as shared at #SXSW earlier today by Dr. Kimberly Arcand of Chandra Observatory, Dr. Matt Russo of SYSTEM Sounds, and Christine Malec.
+Discover sounds of a black hole in this snippet, as shared at earlier today by Dr. Kimberly Arcand of Chandra Observatory, Dr. Matt Russo of SYSTEM Sounds, and Christine Malec.

 Los astrónomos Cristóbal Petrovich (@astrofisicamas - @AstroUC), Juan Garrido-Deutelmoser (@AstroUC) y un equipo de SYSTEM Sounds convirtieron en sonido datos de zona de formación de planetas estudiada con Observatorio ALMA📡